FOR PATIENTS

 Pain that does not behave as structural pain traditionally would can often be categorized as neuroplastic.
 You can collect evidence to a neuroplastic diagnosis with the following criteria:

-1. Does PRT work for chronic physiological symptoms besides for pain?
+Does Pain Reprocessing Therapy work for chronic physiological symptoms besides for pain?

-1. How long will it take for me to get better with PRT?
+How long will it take for me to get better with Pain Reprocessing Therapy?

 Yes!
 Our Healing Workshops are conducted entirely online and span eight weeks.
 Participants work with expert PRT recovery coaches and a supportive group of peers.
 Together, you learn the key components of neuroplastic pain recovery, gaining valuable insights and strategies for addressing chronic pain.
 Further details can be found here.